Domestic canary: In popular culture

 The stage play The Cat and the Canary (1922), as well as A Mute Canary (1919), symbolically feature the canary name in the titles, as does the 1943 British drama Yellow Canary.
 In modern music, it features in the 1931 song "My Canary Has Circles Under His Eyes" written by Ted Koehler and Edward Pola.
 Canaries have been depicted in cartoons from the mid-20th century as being harassed by domestic cats; the most famous cartoon canary is Warner Bros.'
 "Tweety".
 Thomas E. Gaddis's Birdman of Alcatraz, which received a film adaptation in 1962, is about the prisoner Robert Stroud and his keeping of canaries.

 In organized crime, the canary symbolises an informant who "sings" to the police.
 In sport, Norwich City, an English football team, is nicknamed "the Canaries" due to the city once being a famous centre for breeding and export of the birds.
 The club adopted the colours of yellow and green in homage.
 Jacob Mackley, of Norwich, won many prizes with birds of the local variety and shipped about 10,000 from Norwich to New York every year.
-A number of other sports teams worldwide use variations of the name "Canaries", such as FC Nantes (France), Atlético Morelia (Mexico), Botev Plovdiv (Bulgaria), Frosinone (Italy), Koper (Slovenia), FC Novi Sad (Serbia), Fenerbahçe (Turkey), Lillestrøm SK (Norway), Kedah FA (Malaysia), IAPE (Maranhão, Brazil), the Brazil national football team and the Brazil women's national football team.
+A number of other sports teams worldwide use variations of the name "Canaries", such as FC Nantes (France), Atlético Morelia (Mexico), Botev Plovdiv (Bulgaria), Frosinone (Italy), Koper (Slovenia), Norwich City (England), FC Novi Sad (Serbia), Fenerbahçe (Turkey), Lillestrøm SK (Norway), Kedah FA (Malaysia), IAPE (Maranhão, Brazil), the Brazil national football team and the Brazil women's national football team.